 For the Herb Butter: Place all ingredients in a food processor and process until smooth.
 Spoon onto a piece of plastic wrap and roll into a log shape.
 Chill until firm.

+Fill a pot or other large container half full of hot or warm water.
+Preheat sous vide immersion cooker to 130° Fahrenheit.
 Vacuum seal filet mignon in a plastic bag using a vacuum sealer or water displacement method (see Notes).
 Place bag in water bath.

 Cook at least 1 hour (for 1-inch thick filet mignon), and no more than 4 hours (for 2.5-inch thick filet mignon).